AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/70-attacks.md

 }

 \dMax{
   Say that you did try to attack \emph{all} the PoW simplex-chains, what about the PoS ones?
-You need to pwn those first if you want to 51\% the PoW chains.
+You need to attack those first if you want to 51\% the PoW chains.
 }

 \dMax{